 8. Bug And Animal Proof

-With roof tents you also don’t have to worry as much about being joined in the night by various insects and animals due to them being located above the ground where most of these live.
-This is particularly important if you’re camping somewhere like Australia, where there are more than just small harmless critters to worry about!
+With roof tents you don’t have to worry as much about being joined in the night by various insects and animals due to them being located above the ground, away from where most of these bugs live!
+This is particularly important if you’re camping somewhere like Australia or USA, where there are more than just small and harmless critters to worry about!

 Ground Tent Advantages: